 Travelers should be entitled to basic consideration in real-life travel situations.
 Families should be seated together without having to pay extra.
 Fees for changing tickets should bear a reasonable relationship to costs and not be set at punitive levels.

 “When Congress passes laws, DOT has the responsibility to get the rules written and the laws put into effect.
-Today, families are still being asked to pay extra to sit with their toddlers and baggage fees are still being collected when checked baggage is not delivered together with a passengers’ flight,” stated Travelers United president Charlie Leocha.
-“Both issues have been legislated by Congress more than 18 months ago.
-These laws are not in effect because of unacceptable DOT delays,” added Leocha.
+Today, families are still being asked to pay extra to sit with their toddlers.
+Baggage fees are still being collected when checked baggage is not delivered together with a passengers’ flight.”
+These facts come from Travelers United president Charlie Leocha.
+“Both issues legislated by Congress more than four years ago beg revisits by lawmakers.
+These laws passed due to unacceptable DOT delays,” added Leocha.

 We have a new Secretary of Transportation and a new administration.
 He needs to listen to aviation consumers.
 So far, Secretary Buttigieg has not had time.